cgi-italy/insula/docs/_sources/components/awareness.rst

 * to download data from the collection,
 * to remove data from the collection.

+Restrictions on filenames:

+* any file with a valid Unix filename can be uploaded to Insula, except those containing the following characters: ", $, :, <, >
+* using these characters may lead to unexpected behavior during the file’s lifecycle.

 When uploading data, it is possible to define additional metadata to them, such as:

 * :ref:`filetype`